rathin236/ArchStack/lib/business_info.md

 - **Hero:** Emphasizes transforming chaotic data into clarity and competitive advantage.
 - **Services / Our Expertise:** Mirrors the services list above.
 - **Process / The ArchStack Methodology:** Matches the 5‑step methodology in this document.
-- **Tech Stack:** Shows a scrolling list of technologies such as Snowflake, Databricks, AWS, Azure, GCP, Python, dbt, Tableau, PowerBI, Airflow, Kafka, Spark.
+- **Tech Stack:** Shows a scrolling list of technologies such as Snowflake, Databricks, AWS, Azure, GCP, Python, dbt, Tableau, PowerBI, Airflow, Kafka, Spark, Dagster, SSMS, SSRS.
 - **Clients:** Highlights direct and indirect clients (see section 7).
 - **Case Studies:** Uses the success stories described in section 8.
 - **About / Leadership & Values:** Aligns with sections 2 and 3 above.